hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

         append="root=/dev/VolGroup00/lvolroot vga=normal ro"
 ```

 Leave any old entries in there above the new one; that way, you can select which kernel to boot with the arrow keys from the menu on boot.
 Reboot into the new system now.
-If it boots correctly, add this line after `timeout=1` in the `elilo.conf`:
+If it boots correctly, add this line after `timeout=1` in the `/etc/elilo.conf`:

 ```
 default=3.10.17